Christ's descent to Earth

 The approach of Christ from spiritual heights to Earth is described in various stages.

 - shining through gate or portal of the Sun-SoW (1912-04-13-GA136)

 - Christ first in the elements of the Earth, before in Man (Moses: burning bush and on mount sinai <-> in the elements)

 - Seven rishi’s: Christ beyond reach of spiritual vision

 - Christ came from outside time/space

-- context zooming out: before and after the departure of the Sun, and positioning the Mystery of Golgotha between the departure and reunion of the Sun with the Earth
+- context zooming out: before and after the separation of the Sun, and positioning the Mystery of Golgotha between the separation and reunion of the Sun with the Earth